varunmznstudy-bit/reactjs-interview-questions/README.md

       *   **Current Tree** – what's visible on the screen.
       *   **Work-In-Progress Tree** – the next version being built in memory.
       *   Only after the new tree is fully ready, React **commits** it, making it the new current tree.
+      * React maintains two trees: the "current" tree (what is currently rendered on the screen) and the "workInProgress" tree (where updates are being processed).
+After the commit phase is finished, the workInProgress tree becomes the new "current" tree by simply swapping pointers at the root, which ensures a consistent UI.

         ### 5. **Concurrency and Prioritization**